Develop5/Practices/Java/java17masterclass/Readme.md

 Section 10: List, ArrayList, LinkedList, Iterator, Autoboxing

-143. Autoboxing and Unboxing related to Arrays & Lists
+144. Autoboxing & Unboxing Challenge

 ### But, have a look at this once you have time ###